 After evaluation of current website and interviews within the organization, some of the main findings are as follows:

-It’s not really clear what this company does overall.
-The IA is not clear and the navigation system needs to be redesigned.
-E.g. the Event Section, which is the most critical content, is getting lost within the site.
+It’s not clear what this company does overall.
+The IA is not clear and the navigation system needs to be redesigned: for example the Event Section, which is the most critical content, is getting lost within the site.

 Findability needs to be improved: for example it's hard for the users to find the events they might be interested in.

-All event series have totally different look and feel.
+All event sub-brands have totally different look and feel.

 Goal and Objectives